Cherishing the Natural Beauty of Icelandic Sheep - Countryside Network

 The North American Icelandic Sheep Newsletter started in February 1997 and continues with great advancements in the information and new subscribers.
 The first Icelandic sheep breeders meeting was held at Barbara Webb’s farm in 1997 with just a handful of people.
 Last year we had our third annual meeting at Susan Mongold’s Tongue River Farm with about 65 in attendance.
 This year the Icelandic Sheepbreeders annual meeting will be September 22-24 at the Oregon Flock and Fiber Festival in Canby, Oregon.
 An official board was also established.

-In 1998 the Icelandic Sheep Breeders of North America (ISBONA) started a newsgroup isbona@onelist.com as well as a website for Icelandic Sheep at www.isbona.com.
-In 1998 there were around 800 Icelandic sheep registered and as of 12/31/99 there were 1,961 Icelandic sheep registered with the Canadian Livestock Register.
+In 1998 the Icelandic Sheep Breeders of North America (ISBONA) started a website for Icelandic Sheep at www.isbona.com.
+In 1998, there were around 800 Icelandic sheep registered and as of 12/31/99, there were 1,961 Icelandic sheep registered with the Canadian Livestock Register.

 Natural Beauty of Icelandic Sheep Characteristics